AadyaMishra2805/Voice-assistant/README.md

 ├── frontend.png
 ├── n8nworkflow.png
 └── .gitignore

 ⚙️ How It Works
 User clicks the microphone button.
 Browser converts speech into text.
 Text is sent to the n8n webhook.
 OpenAI generates a response.
-Response is displayed in the chat UI.
+Response appears inside the chat UI.
-AI speaks the response aloud using Text-to-Speech.
+AI speaks the response using Text-to-Speech.
 🔄 Workflow Architecture
 User Voice
    ↓